teddav/halo2-soundness-bugs/README.md

 We touched on this in the Multiplication circuits, but it’s worth focusing on more closely here.

 Let’s say we want to prove that we know the square root of a number.
-Ideally, there should only be one valid answer, but a flaw can easily arise.

 For example, if I ask you for the square root of 25, you’ll quickly say 5.
 But… a clever person could also answer `-5`, and they would be right as well.

+Remember: since we're working with finite fields, -5 is actually equivalent to p - 5, where p is the modulus of the field.
+In [square_root/mod.rs](./src/square_root/mod.rs), you can confirm that the variable [fake_root](./src/square_root/mod.rs#L12) is indeed equal to `p - 3`

-This is the issue in `sroot0`: we allow negative numbers, which introduces ambiguity.
+This is the issue in [`sroot0`](./src/square_root/sroot0.rs): we allow negative numbers (or "really big number" since we're talking in finite fields), which introduces ambiguity.

-To fix this, we need to implement a **range check**: we constrain the input to a defined range.
+To fix this, we need to implement a **range check**: [we constrain the input to a defined range.](./src/square_root/sroot1.rs#L51)

 You must decide in advance what that range should be.
 You can’t simply say, “I’ll limit to positive numbers,” because remember—there’s no inherent concept of negative numbers in a finite field.

 For example, if your field’s prime is `p`, you could constrain the range to `[0, p/2]`, but that’s still a pretty large range.

-In this case, we’ll limit the input to a smaller range of [1, 10].
+In this example, we’ll restrict the input to a smaller range of [1, 10].
+This resolves the issue because p is very large, making it unlikely that an unintended negative value wraps around in our finite field.
+However, if we were working in $\mathbb{F}_{11}$ this constraint would be ineffective because values would naturally wrap around within a much smaller range.

+This highlights an important point: when designing constraints, we must always consider the size of the field and how modular arithmetic interacts with our logic.
+A constraint that works well in a large prime field might be completely useless in a smaller one!

 ## Casino: more range checks